 5. Evaluate how it all went.

 Tasks should be completed successfully; great!
 Now reflect on what went well.
-If something wasn’t quite right, what went wrong and what would you do to improve the outcome next time?
+If something wasn’t quite right, ask yourself what went wrong and what would you do to improve the outcome next time?
 In all cases, share your feedback constructively with the team.

 Delegation is a skill and takes practice.
 Being able to trust and rely on those who support you is invaluable.
 Remember that a simple ‘thank you’ for a job well done goes a long way.